 The NANO3 International Summer School is a 3-week intensive course in nanophotonics, nanoelectronics and nano-magnetism, an outstanding field of research developed at Paris-Saclay University, the biggest university cluster in France.
 The students will experience outstanding laboratory training and projects together with exciting cultural activities in and around Paris.
-The summer school will deliver 6 ECTS.

 The aim of the NANO3 school is to provide to international students precise information on the French research system.
 The methodology used is diverse: theoretical courses, lab trainings, industrial seminars, research projects, as well as visits of laboratories.